 In 2000, the City adopted generalized design standards and guidelines that apply to commercial and other types of development.
 These were supplemented by detailed design standards and guidelines for multi-family development in 2015.
-In 2020, the City adopted a form-based code that applies to mixed-use zones located within the 19th and Mildred area to support an anticipated transit village with future light-rail station.
+In 2020, the City adopted a form-based code that applies to mixed-use zones located within the 19th and Mildred area, commonly referred to as the Four Corners regional center to support an anticipated transit village with future light-rail station.
 The City may consider expanding the scope of this code to apply to an expanded geographic area including nearby multi-family areas and portions of Regents Boulevard.